Icinga/icinga-doc/markdown/de/sample-cgi.md

 # SET EXPIRE ACK BY DEFAULT
 # This option either sets or clears the checkbox for "Use Expire Time"
-# in the acknowledgement menu.
-Valid values are 0 (DO NOT tick the
-# checkbox by default) or 1 (tick the checkbox by default).
-The default
 # is 0 (leave the checkbox blank).

 set_expire_ack_by_default=0